‘The Bachelorette’ Hannah Brown Reveals Spoilers Regarding Which Suitor Caused Her To Cry The Most

 The Bachelorette spoilers tease that Hannah Brown will shed plenty of tears this spring as she tries to find her future husband.
-She has already cried on occasion with previews showing that there are plenty of tear-filled scenes on the way.
-Now, Brown is opening up about which specific suitor was involved in these emotional experiences the most often.
+She has already cried on occasion, with previews showing that there are plenty of tear-filled scenes on the way.
+Now, Brown is opening up about which specific suitor was involved the most often during these emotional experiences.

 Hannah talked with ET Online and shared a few buzzworthy Bachelorette spoilers.
 Viewers have seen that, in general, Brown has been playing coy in terms of sharing anything specific about how her season ends.
 However, she isn’t hiding that Luke Parker is connected to plenty of the times she cried during filming.